 In order to be considered for our candidate program, interested individuals must submit a completed application.
-Interested candidates must also attend an interview/orientation session and on-hill assessment, held at Wilmot Mountain.
-The try-out is tentatively planned for February 8th, 2015.
+On-line applications for the 2016-2017 candidate class will be available on this site in the autumn of 2015.
+Once a completed application is received, interested candidates must also attend an on-hill assessment and interview at Wilmot Mountain.
 During this time Wilmot Patrollers will discuss our operations, training programs, and answer any questions you may have about the patrol.
 In addition to the interview/orientation, you will be asked to demonstrate your skiing/snowboarding skills.
 This on-hill demonstration will be evaluated by our instructors.

 Upon completion of your interview and skills demonstration, your application will be reviewed and you will be notified of our decision within approximately two weeks of the try-out date.
 If you are accepted into the candidate program, you will be asked to provide your social security number to Wilmot area management so that a background check can be completed

 If accepted into the program you will be an incoming candidate for the 2016-2017 season.
 All candidates must complete an Outdoor Emergency Care (OEC) certification class and obtain a Professional Rescuer CPR certification prior to the start of their first year of candidacy and on-hill training.
 Complete information regarding these requirements — as well as other details, such as payment of dues, class fees, books, etc. — will be provided upon notification of acceptance into the program.